Vaent/json-sample-creator/README.md

 ## Limitations

 Schemas passed into the app are generally assumed to be valid, and are only minimally tested.
 Executing the app with schemas containing any invalid syntax (according to the relevant dialect) may result in uncaught exceptions and premature termination with null output.
+Equally, errors in the schema may be silently ignored in some cases, so this app should not be relied on as a schema validator.

 Vocabularies are not inspected.

+Dialects earlier than draft 4 are not recognised by the application.
+Any values of `$schema` which aren't detailed in the [JsonSchemaDialect](src/main/java/uk/vaent/json/config/JsonSchemaDialect.java) class will be ignored - this may include any future releases (the codebase is not guaranteed to keep pace with updates to the specification).